-Initially, Steven felt hope upon arriving and realizing Groudon wasn’t emitting any Pressure.
+Initially, Steven felt hope (or his version of it at least, which is more like a vague sense of optimism) upon arriving and realizing Groudon wasn’t emitting any Pressure.
 After maybe half an hour in its presence, he’s starting to wish it was, compared to the alternative.
 The sunlight has become so hot that a few of them went down to heatstroke before the rest realized the danger.
 Now they’re doing their best to stay hydrated while they fight, the heat evaporating the sweat straight off their burned skin.

-His aggron and metagross (or whatever they are now) don’t seem to be affected, thankfully, but any water pokemon they try fighting with seems to fare worse than anyone else, which is a crippling loss considering how water attacks might actually hurt it more than anything else they’ve tried.
+His aggron and metagross (or whatever they are now) don’t seem to be affected, thankfully, but any water pokemon they try fighting with seems to fare the worst, which is a crippling loss considering how water attacks might actually hurt it more than anything else they’ve tried.
 Professor Oak’s blastoise used a Hydro Pump that looked more like a Water Gun, but the streams just boiled into steam when they got close to Groudon, which is just an absurd defensive power for something that’s already stacked with advantages.

-All told, Steven’s coming to the conclusion that they may have backed the wrong horse after all.
+All things considered, Steven’s coming to the conclusion that they may have backed the wrong horse after all.